tuxdotrs/tuxdotrs/README.md

 - [uiverse-io/galaxy](https://github.com/uiverse-io/galaxy) (1 month ago) - The largest Open-Source UI Library!
 Community-made and free to use.
 Made with either CSS or Tailwind.
 - [vicinaehq/vicinae](https://github.com/vicinaehq/vicinae) (1 month ago) - A focused launcher for your desktop — native, fast, extensible
-- [zed-industries/zed](https://github.com/zed-industries/zed) (1 month ago) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
+- [zed-industries/zed](https://github.com/zed-industries/zed) (2 months ago) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
-- [longbridge/gpui-component](https://github.com/longbridge/gpui-component) (1 month ago) - Rust GUI components for building fantastic cross-platform desktop application by using GPUI.
+- [longbridge/gpui-component](https://github.com/longbridge/gpui-component) (2 months ago) - Rust GUI components for building fantastic cross-platform desktop application by using GPUI.
 - [mobile-shell/mosh](https://github.com/mobile-shell/mosh) (2 months ago) - Mobile Shell

 <div>